interrogator/jason-lee-iran/README.md

 Meybod a tiny town in the Southern region of Iran.
 In this town there is this very unique weaving method that only the men are allowed to use to create cotton Persian rugs.

-Tangent, I grew up looking at streeth photography at 35mm.
+Tangent: I grew up looking at street photography at 35mm.
 A decade ago people started shooting wider around 20mm.
 Now my favorite is 14mm.
-It looks like I am creeping in through the window but I am really leaning on this guys loom.
+It looks like I am creeping in through the window but I am really leaning on this guy's loom.

 ---

 ![21.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i21.jpg)

-Guess:
+Guess.
+Is this:

-Is this an ancient Iranian bird tower used as a home to house 3000+ pigeons to collect their feces as fertilizer.
+1. an ancient Iranian bird tower used as a home to house 3000+ pigeons to collect their feces as fertilizer.

-... or, A famous Gaudi building.
+2. A famous Gaudi building?

 ---